Showing results 1 - 50 of over 1,100 total benefit programs

 Many Head Start programs also provide Early Head Start, which serves infants, toddlers, and pregnant women and their families who have incomes below the Federal poverty level.

-Medicaid and Medicare in CT
+Medicaid and Medicare in MI

-Connecticut Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)
+Michigan Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)

-Women and Children in CT
+Women and Children in MI

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides Federal grants to States for supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.